Spanish American wars of independence: Military restructuring

 Spain's international wars in the second half of the 18th century evidenced the empire's difficulties in reinforcing its colonial possessions and provide them with economic aid.
-This led to an increased local participation in the financing of the defense and an increased participation in the militias by the Chilean-born.
+This led to an increased local participation in the financing of the defense and an increased participation in the militias by the locally-born.
 Such development was at odds with the ideals of the centralized absolute monarchy.
-The Spanish did also formal concessions to strengthen the defense: In Chiloé Archipelago Spanish authorities promised freedom from the encomienda those indigenous locals who settled near the new stronghold of Ancud (founded in 1768) and contributed to its defense.
+The Spanish did also formal concessions to strengthen the defense: In Chiloé Archipelago Spanish authorities promised freedom from the encomienda to those indigenous locals who settled near the new stronghold of Ancud (founded in 1768) and contributed to its defense.
 The increased local organization of the defenses would ultimately undermine metropolitan authority and bolster the independence movement.

-Spread of Enlightment ideals
+Spread of Enlightenment ideals

 Other factors may include Enlightenment thinking and the examples of the Atlantic Revolutions.
 The Enlightenment spurred the desire for social and economic reform to spread throughout Spanish America and the Iberian Peninsula.
 Ideas about free trade and physiocratic economics were raised by the Enlightenment in Spain and spread to the overseas empire and a homegrown Spanish American Enlightenment.
 The political reforms implemented and the many constitutions written both in Spain and throughout the Spanish world during the wars of independence were influenced by these factors.